ethnnnnn/COSMIC-VERTIGO/README.md

 There's a good chance that your computer will block you from running it, since your OS probably won't grant it permissions to run a terminal window.
 If this happens, just run `chmod +x run.sh` in your terminal to fix it.
 Then try again and it should work!

+### Note for Everyone:

+*If you want to run it via terminal instead, you can also do that with:*

+`
+cd COSMIC-VERTIGO
+java -jar COSMIC-VERTIGO.jar
+`

+***If none of this works, refer to the building process below.***

+## Building
+If you're weird or you can't get the above stuff to work, these are the steps to build the game yourself.

+### Prereqs
+1. Clone the repository with `git clone https://github.com/ethnnnnn/COSMIC-VERTIGO.git`.
+2. Ensure you have as new a version of JDK/JRE/Java installed as possible.

-### Running via Terminal
+### Compile
-If you're weird and either can't or don't want to use either of the run files, then copy `COSMIC-VERTIGO.jar` from the zip file into your directory of choice, navigate to said directory in terminal with `cd`, and run the file with `java -jar COSMIC-VERTIGO.jar`.
+1. Make sure you've navigated to the repository folder with `cd COSMIC-VERTIGO`.
+2. Compile with `javac src/Main.java src/entities/*.java src/environment/*.java src/utils/*.java`.
+3. Package into a JAR file with `jar cvfm COSMIC-VERTIGO.jar manifest.txt src/`.
+4. Run with `java -jar COSMIC-VERTIGO.jar`.